 Practical Training Employment

 "Practical training" is work which is directly related to your field of study.
 Students that have complied with F-1 visa requirements may be eligible for two types of training: (1) "curricular practical training" during your studies and (2) "optional practical training" before or after completion of your studies.
-Such work may be performed anywhere in the U.S. You must make an application and be granted written authorization for practical training by USCIS before beginning employment.
+Such work may be performed anywhere in the U.S.

 Holidays and Vacations

 You may remain in the U.S. and be considered to be maintaining lawful F-1 status during holidays and vacation periods observed by Rockhurst, including summer vacations, provided 1) you are eligible and intend to register for the next school term (or the term immediately following a summer vacation), and 2) the "completion of studies" date in item #5 of your I-20 will not be reached before you resume your studies.
 In the interest of security, staffing and energy conservation, residence hall facilities may close during winter and spring breaks.
 THV and OCH will remain open.
 There is no food service available during breaks.
 Failure to be out of the residence hall at the designated break closing time will result in a monetary fine.
 Room payments do not cover such periods, so a daily rate will be charged for any break house.
 Students desiring to stay over breaks must register with the Office of Residence Life, Massman 4.
 Failure to register to remain over a break period by the stated deadline may result in a surcharge added to the cost of the break housing charge, or denial due to lack of space or staffing.

 Within the U.S.

 You may travel freely within the United States provided you maintain your lawful F-1 status and have your valid passport, I-20 in your possession.